sebastianfdz/sebastianfdz/README.md

-I build AI agents for accounts payable teams.
+I build agents that work the vendor loop for finance teams.

-**The work**: agents that read every line of every invoice, compare it against what was actually ordered and received, and flag the one number that's off — catching overbilling, duplicates, and tax mismatches before anything leaves the bank account.
-The boring part of finance, handled in seconds.
+**The work**: accounts payable isn't paying, it's chasing.
+A price that doesn't match the order, a delivery that came up short, a receipt that never arrived.
+The agent catches it, writes the vendor, waits, follows up — and asks a human before anything moves money.

 ---